PeterWong327/study-guide-notes/study-guide-practice-tests.md

 false

-Choose the correct statement(s) about AVL trees
+7. Choose the correct statement(s) about AVL trees.
+C, F

 A) AVL trees require completeness at all times
 B) AVL trees cannot delete in log(n) time because they may have to perform tree rotations